 1.2.
-The Autoregressive Conditional Duration(ACD) Model.
+The Exponential Autoregressive Conditional Duration(EACD) Model.

-Letting $p_i$ be the family of conditional probability density functions for arrival time $t_i$ , the log likelihood of the ACD model can be expressed in terms of the conditional densities or intensities as [8]
+Letting p_i be the family of conditional probability density functions for arrival time t_i , the log likelihood of the (exponential) ACD model can be expressed in terms of the conditional densities or intensities as [11]

-We will see that $\lambda$ can be parameterized in terms of
+We will see that λ can be parameterized in terms of